BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/CTI for STARFACE/first steps/setup/starface modul.md

 ![](images/apps/ctimodulesetupen.png)

 The name of the Microsoft Dynamics 365 Business Central users as well as the respective web key can be found, in Microsoft Dynamics 365 Business Central under **"Users"** in the respective **"User card"**.
-The web service URL can be found in Business Central under **"Web Services", OData V4 URL** (See [Web Services](en-us/apps/cti-for-starface/first-steps/setup/web-services/)).
+The web service URL can be found in Business Central under **"Web Services", OData V4 URL**.

 ![](images/apps/ctiusersetupen.PNG)